 In Aircall, the routing is based on the following distribution criteria:

-Calls will be routed through to your users based on the business hours and on the availability of the users assigned to the phone line.
-If your phone number is closed, or your users are not available to take a call, then the call cannot be routed accordingly.
+Calls will be routed through to your users based on the business hours of your numbers and the availability of the users assigned to each line.
+If your phone number is closed, or your users are unavailable, then the call will not be routed to them.

 You can follow the set-up guidelines to establish your business hours for each of your phone lines so that the number will open and close automatically each day.
-Additionally, you’ll want to determine which messages you would like to enable so that customers can either leave a voicemail or call back when the phone number has opened back up or there are more available agents.
+Additionally, you will want to determine which messages you would like to enable so that customers can either leave a voicemail or call back when the phone number has opened again/there are more available agents.

 Next, it’s essential that you have assigned users and/or teams in the call distribution of the phone line so that calls can be answered.
-As a best practice, we recommend that users utilize the working hour’s feature (set-up through their user profile in the phone) so that their availability will automatically change to Available and Do not Disturb based on their schedule.
+As a best practice, we recommend that users utilize the availability feature (set up through their user profile on the phone) so that their availability will automatically change to Available and Do Not Disturb based on their schedule.

 In the Aircall, a user can either be:

-- the user is set as do not disturb in the availability bar
+the user is set as Unavailable in the availability bar

-- the user’s availability is outside of their set working hours
+the user is outside of their set working hours

-- the user is offline (the app is switched off, or the computer is in sleep mode/of
+the user is offline (the app is switched off, or the computer is in sleep mode/off)

-The more agents or teams you have assigned to a phone number, the likelier it is that your calls will be answered and you’ll experience fewer missed calls.
+The more users or teams you have assigned to a phone number, the more likely it is that your calls will be answered and you’ll experience fewer missed calls.

 Let’s take a look at using that principle to your advantage.